6543/log/README.md

 * An end-user sent a request with TraceID `E` to service #1 to cancel the job.
 * Service #1 sent to service #3 a request with TraceID `E,F`.
 * Service #3 sent to service #4 a request with TraceID `E,F,G`.
-* Somewhere in service #4 among other logs there could be logs with TraceID `A,C,D,E,F,G`.
+* Somewhere in service #4 among other logs there could be logs with TraceID `A,C,D,E,F,G` because they caused by combination of the first and second end-user requests.

 In log storage TraceIDs are supposed to be stored as a set of tags.